 I’m learning that it doesn’t necessarily matter where you go with kids as long as there is fun stuff to do…especially somewhere with water.
 When D&D were in Chicago last summer, one of their favorite things was splashing around the two inches of water at Millennium Park.
 Boom.
 Free water park.

 Glenwood Springs is a very scenic, three-hour drive west of Denver.
-Located in the heart of the Rocky Mountains, this small city is really an ideal family destination (at least to me, in my limited family destination knowledge!).
+Located in the heart of the Rocky Mountains, this small city is really an ideal family destination (at least to me, in my limited family destination knowledge!) and there are a lot of things to do in Glenwood Springs.
 Affordable and accessible, Glenwood Springs was the perfect stop for us as we drove across Colorado on the way to my mom’s in Silverton.
 Plus with kids in tow, this town is great with its huge hot springs pool, adventure park, and canyon.

 Glenwood Caverns Adventure Park